Toheeb8000/Zomato-landing-page/README.md

-  #  This is my Zomato landing page.
+# This is my zomato landing page clone

-  # It is amazing to be right back here.
+## Done with first commit.

+## Set Up created here for our appln